 To be classified as a second-degree student, you must be seeking a second undergraduate degree different from your first degree, pursuing teacher certification, or undergoing preparatory work for a graduate program at MSUM.

-Funding is available through Federal or State Work Study, Federal Direct, Federal PLUS, SELF or private loan programs.
+Funding is available through Federal or State Work Study, Federal Direct, Federal PLUS, SELF or through other private loan programs.
 Priority for work study goes to students seeking their first degree.
 Requirements in these programs may limit your eligibility.

 Degree Certification Form